DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-5/eq-assignment.md

 [Cheatsheet](../musicfrequencycheatsheet.pdf)

-**Objective**: Use EQ in Reaper to manipulate specific frequency ranges in a full-spectrum track from Looperman, referencing the **Music Instrument Frequency Cheatsheet** for guidance.
+**Objective**: Use EQ in Reaper to manipulate specific frequency ranges in a full-spectrum tracks from Looperman, referencing the **Music Instrument Frequency Cheatsheet** for guidance.

 ### Instructions:

 **Find a Three Loops**:

-- Go to Looperman and search for tracks that includes combinations of instruments.
+- Go to Looperman and search for three tracks that includes combinations of instruments.
 Look for tracks in these catagories, or similar:
     - *drum and bass* or *funk*
     - *acoustic* or *singer-songwriter*
     - *rock* or *metal*